Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

 To investigate how an imposed infinitesimal magnetic field will pin down the direction of the polarization of the chiral SO(4) DW obtained here through the Zeeman coupling, the following Zeeman term is added into the Hamiltonian \eqref{H_Hubbard},

 where $J_Z=0.01$ meV is adopted.
 The energy of $\hat H_{\rm TB}+\hat H_{\rm int}+\hat H_{\rm Zeeman}$ is optimized in the state determined by $H_{\rm MF-DW}$ in Eq.~\eqref{HMF}.
 Our numerical results for the optimized order parameters are as follow.
-Firstly, the three relative phase angles between the CDW and SDW orders are $\theta_\alpha\approx\frac{\pi}{2}$, approximately maintaining the SO(4) symmetry.
-Secondly, among the three DW order parameters $\bm\varDelta_\alpha$, an arbitrarily chosen one, say $\bm\varDelta_1$, takes the form of $\bm\varDelta_1\approx(\Delta, 0,0,0)$, denoting a CDW order, and the remaining two both take the form of $(0,\Delta_1,\Delta_2,0)$ and are perpendicular to each other, denoting two mutually-perpendicular SDW orders polarized within the $xy$-plane.
-Therefore, we obtain a spin-charge DW ordered state which hosts one scalar CDW order mixed with two mutually perpendicular vectorial SDW orders oriented within the $xy$-plane, with the three DW order parameter randomly distributed with the three symmetry-related wave vectors $\bm{Q}_\alpha$.
-Obviously, this phase is nematic, since neither the CDW nor the SDW order is distributed with all the three symmetry-related wave vectors.
+Firstly, the three relative phase angles between the VDW and SDW orders are $\theta_\alpha\approx\frac{\pi}{2}$, approximately maintaining the SO(4) symmetry.
+Secondly, among the three DW order parameters $\bm\varDelta_\alpha$, an arbitrarily chosen one, say $\bm\varDelta_1$, takes the form of $\bm\varDelta_1\approx(\Delta, 0,0,0)$, denoting a VDW order, and the remaining two both take the form of $(0,\Delta_1,\Delta_2,0)$ and are perpendicular to each other, denoting two mutually-perpendicular SDW orders polarized within the $xy$-plane.
+Therefore, we obtain a spin-valley DW ordered state which hosts one scalar VDW order mixed with two mutually perpendicular vectorial SDW orders oriented within the $xy$-plane, with the three DW order parameters randomly distributed with the three symmetry-related wave vectors $\bm{Q}_\alpha$.
+Obviously, this phase is nematic, since neither the VDW nor the SDW order is distributed with all the three symmetry-related wave vectors.
 The physical picture of this result is as follow.
-Considering that the three wave vectors $\bm{Q}_\alpha$ are all antiferromagnetic-like, the $z$-component of the SDW order will be most unfavored by the uniform Zeeman term and thus it would be kicked out from the 3D ``easy plane" for the polarization of any DW order; the CDW order parameter is completely blind to the Zeeman coupling and thus it's maximized and fully occupies a wave vector; the $x,y$-components of the SDW sit in between the two and occupy the remaining two wave vectors.
+Considering that the three wave vectors $\bm{Q}_\alpha$ are all antiferromagnetic-like, the $z$-component of the SDW order will be most unfavored by the uniform Zeeman term and thus it would be kicked out from the 3D ``easy plane" for the polarization of any DW order; the VDW order parameter is completely blind to the Zeeman coupling and thus {it is} maximized and fully occupies a wave vector; the $x,y$-components of the SDW sit in between the two and occupy the remaining two wave vectors.